Host an Activity

 Our activity partners make Open Streets Macon one of the most unique programs in Macon-Bibb County.
 Apply today to host an activity along the route.

-SUNDAY | 2 TO 5 PM | ROUTE TBD
+Sunday, May 3 | 2 to 5 PM | Houston Avenue

-Your activity must align in some way to our mission.
-The four pillars of Open Streets Macon are health, transportation options, living streets, and civic pride.
-Please note: no vending is allowed on the route.
 The best activities are those that creatively represent your business or organization, while involving event participants.
 For example, a gym might host workouts or fitness challenges.
 A dance group could give short lessons.
 A clothing store may put on a fashion show.
-Last year, a local book shop hosted children’s story time and a library registered participants for library cards!
+Last year, a local book shop hosted children’s story time, and a library registered participants for library cards!
 Sometimes activity partners are just individuals who want to share their passion for an activity, such as slacklining or hula hooping.
-Looking for ideas?
-Check out this list for inspiration!

 Activity Partners can be agencies, organizations, businesses, clubs, individuals, government agencies or anyone else that has the capacity to provide an activity on the Open Streets route.
-Keep in mind that all programs should be barrier-free, accessible, and free.
+Keep in mind that all programs should be barrier-free, inclusive, accessible, and free.

 Questions?

 Have questions, concerns, or want to brainstorm ideas?
-Contact Kaylee Pruitt at (478) 832-3324 or kaylee@bikewalkmacon.com or openstreets@bikewalkmacon.com, for help with developing a creative way to participate in Open Streets.
+Contact Kaylee Pruitt at (478) 832-3324 or kaylee@bikewalkmacon.com or openstreets@bikewalkmacon.com for help with developing a creative way to participate in Open Streets.

 Please note: Open Streets Macon will not provide equipment, signage, or tables to program partners.
 You are responsible for bringing everything that is required to successfully pull off your program.